rishav-jha-mech/Rookgame-Backend/README.md

 - [Learning Outcomes](#learning-outcomes)
 - [Future Enhancements](#future-enhancements)

+## Introduction

+Welcome to the Rook Move Game, a thrilling 1v1 chess-inspired challenge where strategic thinking and quick decision-making are the keys to victory!
+In this fast-paced game, players navigate an 8x8 chessboard, guiding their rook pieces to race to the bottom-left corner before their opponent does.
+Let the battle of wits begin!

+## Game Rules

+1. **Objective:** The goal of the game is to reach the bottom-left corner of the 8x8 chessboard before your opponent.

+2. **Starting Position:** Players begin with their rook pieces at the top-right corner of the chessboard.

+3. **Moves:** On each turn, a player can move their rook any number of steps to the left or down.
+Diagonal moves and movements in other directions are not allowed.

+4. **Multiplayer Gameplay:** This game supports real-time multiplayer functionality.
+Players can connect and compete against each other in real-time matches.

+5. **Turn Timer:** Each player has 30 seconds to make their move.
+If a player fails to make a move within the allocated time, the game ends, and their opponent wins.

+6. **Victory:** The first player to reach the bottom-left corner of the chessboard wins the game and is declared the ultimate Rook Move champion!

+Are you ready to outmaneuver your opponent, plan your moves wisely, and claim victory in the Rook Move Game?
+Let the race to the finish line begin!

 ## Tech Stack for Backend

-1. Node.js - JavaScript runtime environment
+- Node.js - JavaScript runtime environment
-2. Express.js - Web application framework
+- Express.js - Web application framework
-3. MongoDB - NoSQL database (I have used MongoDB Atlas for cloud hosting)
+- MongoDB - NoSQL database (I have used MongoDB Atlas for cloud hosting)
-4. Socket.io - Real-time communication library
+- Socket.io - Real-time communication library
-5. TypeScript - Programming language with static typing
+- TypeScript - Programming language with static typing
-6. Render - Hosted on Render
+- Render - Hosted on Render

 ## Installation